Woody Bay to Lynton Route

+Extending the railway northeast from Woody Bay would require the replacement of two significant road crossings.
+The first is at Martinhoe Cross, immediately beyond the current rail head.
 The cutting beyond the A39 is partially filled, mostly with leaf mulch and vegetation.
-Woolhanger Lane bridge is still in use and the cutting under and beyond just needs to be emptied of fill.
+The second crossing is Woolhanger Lane bridge, which is still in use - the cutting under and beyond just needs to be emptied of fill.

 The trackbed to Caffyns is in good repair with just one bridge missing over a small lane to the riding stables.

 Caffyns Halt originally just consisted of a single platform and waiting shelter.
-The old railway originally used it as a stop for the nearby Golf Links (now closed) - the modern day railway will be able to serve the nearby guesthouse and the very popular Camping and Caravaning Club site near to Caffyns Cross.
+The old railway originally used it as a stop for the nearby Golf Links (now closed) - the modern day railway would be able to serve the nearby guesthouse and the very popular Camping and Caravaning Club site near to Caffyns Cross.

 The trackbed beyond Caffyns originally went under the main road.
 Since closure, the trackbed has been sliced through by the new realigned road.
 The 2nd photo above shows how the trackbed has literally been cut through.